QK777/steam_achievements_export/README.md

 - Unlock status (✓ / ✗)

 You can then open the CSV in Excel or Google Sheets for organization and analysis.
+Steam Achievements Export is designed for users who want to organize and manage their Steam achievements in spreadsheets.
 <br><br>

 ## 🔹 Supports Japanese Game Titles & Achievements